xusheng-xiao/xusheng-xiao.github.io/_pages/about.md

 ## News

+* 9/2022: Congratulations to my collaborators and my student Fei Shao.
+Our paper "DISTDET: A Cost-Effective Distributed Cyber Threat Detection System" has been accepted in the [USENIX Security 2023](https://www.usenix.org/conference/usenixsecurity23)!
 * 8/2022: Congratulations to my collaborators.
 Our paper "What Did You Pack in My App?
 A Systematic Analysis of Commercial Android Packers" has been accepted in the [ESEC/FSE 2022 Industry Track](https://2022.esec-fse.org/track/fse-2022-industry)!
 * 7/2022: Congratulations to my students Liangyi Huang, Sohipa Hall, and Fei Shao!
 Our paper "System-Auditing, Data Analysis and Characteristics of Cyber Attacks for Big Data Systems" has been accepted in the demo track of [CIKM 2022](https://www.cikm2022.org/calls/call-for-demonstrations)!
 * 5/2022: Congratulations to my collaborators!
 Our paper "Towards Automatically Localizing Function Errors in Mobile Apps with User Reviews" has been accepted in [TSE 2022](https://www.computer.org/csdl/journal/ts)!